dylanreed/dylan.blog/_posts/2007-05-29-our-garage-is-awesome.markdown

 - Projects
 comments: []
 ---

-<p>We spent what little time we had not painting fixing up our garage.
+We spent what little time we had not painting fixing up our garage.
 We have installed two new storage cabinets and a workbench.
-Now we have a great craft\project work area as well as everything having a place to call its own.</p>
+Now we have a great craft\project work area as well as everything having a place to call its own.

-<p>We spent most of the weekend organizing our house and this has made us feel like bad-asses. the only problem is that we neglected to take naps as well as relax.
-We did watch a lot of movies and enjoyed that quite a bit.</p></p>
+We spent most of the weekend organizing our house and this has made us feel like bad-asses. the only problem is that we neglected to take naps as well as relax.
+We did watch a lot of movies and enjoyed that quite a bit.